zacaryfettig/Azure-IaC-Deployment-Templates/Creating a Resource Group/readme.md

-# Deploying infrastructure for a web app with SQL based Database
+# Deploying a new Resource Group in a subscription
-Template used to create a new Resource Group in a subscription
+Template used to create a new Resource Group in a Subscription

 ## Resources created in Template
 Resource Group: Container to hold resources for use with other templates